-The University of Mississippi Medical Center (UMMC) is committed to addressing the state's severe health problems through education, clinical care and research.
-Establishing partnerships with those in the community who share the Medical Center's concern is essential if we are to improve Mississippi's poor health ranking compared to other states.
+The University of Mississippi Medical Center is committed to addressing Mississippi’s poor health status through education, clinical care, and research.
+Partnerships with those in the community who share the Medical Center’s concerns are essential to improve Mississippi’s health ranking.

 2500 North State Street